 Change Your World in an MIT Classroom

+Classes taken through ASP are the same classes as MIT's graduate and undergraduate students take.
 All classes are held on campus here in Cambridge.

 The MIT Advanced Study Program offers an opportunity to continue your education and earn MIT class credit and a transcript, but is not a degree program.